What We Do

 Mapping metabolic activity using functional Mass Spectrometry Imaging (fMSI)

-In collaboration with Dr. David Muddiman of the NCSU Chemistry Department, we are mapping the spatial differences in metabolic activity in mouse tissues.
-Using a novel infusion protocol, stable isotope labeling is tracked as a function of time and spatial location in normal mouse tissues and mouse mammary tumors using state-of-the-art mass spectrometry imaging methods.
-This approach allows us to map the rate of metabolic turnover rather than the static picture of genes, proteins or metabolites in the tissue.
+In collaboration with Dr. David Muddiman of the NCSU Chemistry Department and Dr. Shawn Gomez in UNC/NCSU BME, we are mapping the spatial differences in metabolic activity in mouse tissues as part of a new multi-PI R01 grant.
+Using a novel infusion protocol, stable isotope labeling is tracked as a function of time and spatial location in normal mouse tissues and mouse mammary tumors using state-of-the-art mass spectrometry imaging methods developed in the Muddiman laboratory.
+These data are fit to metabolic models developed in collaboration with the Gomez laboratory to detail the metabolic networks involved in maintaining tissue function.
+The effect of static or changing oxygenation levels on tissue functional properties is measured using 2-nitroimidazole dyes.
+These approaches allow us to map the rate of metabolic turnover rather than the static picture of genes, proteins or metabolites in the tissue.

 Effects of oxygen on cell growth, molecular profile and toxicity response

 Oxygen levels in healthy tissue range from a high pO2 level adjacent to arterioles of approximately 100 mmHg down to hypoxic levels (<10 mmHg).
 In tumors, hypoxia and even anoxic tissue is commonly observed.
 In addition, due to poorly formed vasculature, some regions of tumor tissue experience cycling oxygen levels.
-Oxygen is difficult to measure or control in vivo, so our laboratory has developed novel devices to screen cell growth and response under a range of static and cycling environments.
+Clinical studies have shown that patient tumors with a high fraction of hypoxic tissue is correlated with aggressive cancer, so determining the influence of oxygen on tissue function is critical to treating the most deadly cancers.
+However, oxygen is difficult to measure or control in vivo, so our laboratory has developed novel devices to screen cell growth and response under a range of static and cycling environments.
 We use these devices to screen for markers of static and cycling hypoxia in cancer cells and to determine how these cells respond to therapy.
+These in vitro studies can be compared to in vivo studies of tissue function under varying oxygen environments.
 In addition, in normal cell lines, we can perform risk assessment studies upon exposure of cells to environmental toxins under physiologically relevant oxygen levels.